 Time taken out of the training programme to pursue other interests or deal with other responsibilities.

-Trainees ‘pause’ their training to undertake an NHS non-funded training or other patient-facing roles with a UK registered organisation.
+Trainees ‘pause’ their training to undertake an NHS other patient-facing roles with a UK registered organisation outside of the training programme.
 Advantages include gaining extra/additional skills, taking stock of their training, working in a related speciality, concentrating on wellbeing etc.

 Whilst this time cannot count formally as training time, it may give trainees the opportunity to gain capabilities and competencies that can count towards reducing their training time following demonstration of the accrued capabilities and competencies in the workplace subsequently.

 Please note that any reduction in training time must be retrospectively approved by the trainee’s educational supervisor and ratified by and ARCP panel.
 Trainees cannot be on an outcome 3 to undertake an OOPP.
 The maximum duration of an OOPP is 12 months WTE.

 Key point: Communicate with your training programme director as early as possible (at least 6 months before) if you are considering applying for an OOPE, even if only provisional at that stage.
 This allows the school to plan ahead and give you conditional approval pending confirmation of your OOP plans.

 The dates for the windows and panel meetings will be sent around by email from HEE with an OOP guide with further information and a copy of the signatory form that must be submitted with all applications.